 Large metal appliances

-For example*: dryers, freezers, furnaces, ovens, ranges, refrigerators, stoves, wall ovens, washers, water heaters, washing machines, dishwashers (if mostly metal)
+For example: dryers, freezers, furnaces, ovens, ranges, refrigerators, stoves, wall ovens, washers, water heaters, washing machines, dishwashers (metal tub)

 Large appliances are accepted at the Drop-off Center in the Bulky Materials Recycling area.
 Have your load checked by the attendant before unloading.